fwuensche/antelo-linters/README.md

-# Antelo linters
+# Antelo Linters

-Rubocop and Prettier cross-project configuration (by Flavio Antelo)
+My personal configuration for Rubocop and Prettier

 ## Usage